CU-Boulder-Course/markdown_github_01/MarkdownBasics.md

 ```
 > # This is a heading inside of a blockquote.
 >
-> Here’s the text of paragraph 1 in the blockquote
+> Here's the text of paragraph 1 in the blockquote
 >
-> > Here’s a quote within a quote
+> > Here's a quote within a quote
 >
-> Here’s the text of paragraph 2 in the blockquote
+> Here's the text of paragraph 2 in the blockquote
 ```
 ### Result:

 > # This is a heading inside of a blockquote.
 >
-> Here’s the text of paragraph 1 in the blockquote
+> Here's the text of paragraph 1 in the blockquote
 >
-> > Here’s a quote within a quote
+> > Here's a quote within a quote
 >
-> Here’s the text of paragraph 2 in the blockquote
+> Here's the text of paragraph 2 in the blockquote

 <hr>